parttimer777/docker-jumpbox/README.md

 # docker-jumpbox

 Based on linuxserver's [Debian BaseImage](https://github.com/linuxserver/docker-baseimage-debian).
-This docker a lightweight desktop using openbox, vnc, and rsyslog.
-Syslog can be configured by setting the docker environment to send messages remotely.
+Docker-jumpbox is a lightweight desktop using openbox and tigervnc.
+Syslog on the container can be configured to send messages remotely by setting the docker environment.

 This image is continuously updated through github actions by checking the baseimage for updates.